 - Relieve symptoms of depression

-One reason that some people fall into the addiction trap is an inability to cope with stress.
+One reason that some people fall into the substance abuse trap is an inability to cope with stress.
 They may not know how to handle stressful emotions in a positive way, so they turn to drug and alcohol abuse.
 This in turn has a negative impact on their mental health.

 When they participate in an exercise therapy program, however, they’re able to relieve stress and anxiety in an all-natural way.
 Their bodies will produce feel-good chemicals that combat depression.
 Instead of turning to drugs and alcohol to cope with bad feelings, they can run, swim or walk it off.
 It’s also something they can do for life.